behave/behave/docs/api.rst

    then some observed outcome.

-*You don't need to import the decorators*: they're automatically available to your step implmentation modules as `global variables`_.
+*You don't need to import the decorators*: they're automatically available to your step implementation modules as `global variables`_.

 .. _`global variables`: #step-global-variables